NEW: The 5 men departed Friday night for the U.S., the UK Home Secretary says

 Lawyers for Ahmad and Ahsan presented what they said was fresh evidence to support their calls for the two men to be charged with similar terrorism-supporting offenses in Britain, rather than have them face trial in the United States.

-The U.S. and British governments strongly contested the five suspects' submissions.
+The U.S. and British governments were also represented during the hearings and strongly contested the five suspects’ submissions.

 Lawyers for the British government described the arguments as an abuse of the legal process.